Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 9,284 acres

-Proposed New Contract Acres: 500
+Goal for New Contract Acres: 1,002

-Complemented Project Type: Watershed Restoration
+Complemented Project Type: watershed restoration

-The Purgatoire Watershed Partnership (PWP) in Las Animas County, CO collaborated with the Purgatoire River Water Conservancy District (PRWCD; irrigation district), the Baca and Picketwire Ditch Companies, NRCS, and other local partners, in using Reclamation WaterSMART funds to implement the Baca-Picketwire Diversion Dam Watershed Restoration Project.
+The Purgatoire Watershed Partnership (PWP) in Las Animas County, Colorado collaborated with the Purgatoire River Water Conservancy District (PRWCD; irrigation district), the Baca and Picketwire Ditch Companies, NRCS, and other local partners, in using Reclamation WaterSMART funds to implement the Baca-Picketwire Diversion Dam Watershed Restoration Project.
 The project installed an erosion/flood protection wall, diversion dam cap, and debris rack into the Baca-Picketwire Diversion Dam infrastructure complex to improve water delivery efficiency and provide an additional 1,000 acre-feet of water annually to irrigators.
 It also incorporated a fish passage structure into the dam and removed woody invasive species along the ditch and river to reduce sediment loading in the ditch and provide fish habitat benefits.
 With additional NRCS assistance, agricultural producers, including Hispanic farmers and ranchers, will make both improvements to irrigation systems both on and off the farms.
 The first section of the main open earthen ditch will be lined with reinforced concrete to reduce seepage and evaporative losses which is expected to deliver at least 15% water savings during water delivery.
 An automated headgate (separate funding) will also be installed to automate water flow which is expected to improve the accuracy of water use tracking and provide monitoring data for improving water use planning and management particularly during drought.
-Additional on farm irrigation system improvements and weed control measures on pastures will further increase water savings and drought resilience in the area.
+Additional on-farm irrigation system improvements and weed control measures on pastures will further increase water savings and drought resilience in the area.
 In addition to the water and drought resilience benefits, EQIP funding is expected to eliminate bank erosion, reduce sediment loading, and reduce the cost of weed control in the water conveyance channel.

 Idaho